 Cambridge is also home to miles of cycle paths along the shores of the River Cam and through the quaint streets of Cambridge, so why not hire a couple of bikes or even a tandem bike and head to the streets?
 If you’d rather just go for a stroll, the Botanic Gardens are a great spot for couples looking for a little more romance.
 And that’s not to forget all the city’s cute cafes, bars and restaurants!

 11. Snowdonia National Park

 If you’re looking for another romantic weekend break in the UK out in nature, then look no further than Snowdonia National Park, one of the country’s most magical regions.
 A break in a cosy Snowdonia lodge relaxing by the fire with a mug of hot chocolate sounds pretty romantic if you ask us.
 Plus, Snowdonia is home to some of the UK’s best mountains for those couples who are keen to get active!
 Whether you climb Snowdon, Tryfan or Cadair Idris, you have plenty of peaks to choose from.
 And if you fancy seeing the coast, you can easily drive there too!

 Fancy checking out the above but don’t have a car?
 No problem, with Jaunt, you can just borrow a friend or family member’s car for your romantic weekend getaway.
 This way, you can avoid the expense of public transport and have the freedom to explore the best spots in your chosen city.

 There are loads of great advantages to a Jaunt policy too.
-The cover is comprehensive and flexible too.
-You could get insured for any time between one hour, up to 30 days.
+The cover is comprehensive and flexible too, allowing for cover up to 28 days.

 Even if you were to have an accident, the Jaunt policy won’t even affect the no claims discount (NCD) of the car owner.
 Although, while the vehicle owner’s NCD won’t be affected, claims will need to be made in the name of the driver on the Jaunt policy and so this could affect your future premiums.